Marloxo/Tower-Defense-Game/Documentation/Guide.md

 ## 19. Stage nineteen:
 Let's make an upgrade system for our turrets :)

-- first of all, we fix a previous bug with the *UI* that the top cells got under the UI so it's not always get the mouse event, so with the quick fix, we disable `Graphic Raycaster` for `TopCanvas` and that's it.
+- First of all, we fix a previous bug with the *UI* that the top cells got under the UI so it's not always get the mouse event, so with the quick fix, we disable `Graphic Raycaster` for `TopCanvas` and that's it.
 - Then We start by modifying the `Node` script by adding `BuildTurret()` method which will be instead of `BuildTurretOn()` method in `buildManager` because it will be reasonable to be on the node.